ximicpp/XOffsetDatastructure/README.md

 According to a study by Kanev et al.[\[1\]](https://doi.org/10.1145/2749469.2750392), serialization and RPCs are responsible for 12% of all fleet cycles across all applications at Google.
 According to another study by Palkar et al.[\[2\]](https://doi.org/10.14778/3236187.3236207), modern big data applications can spend 80–90% of CPU time parsing data.

 In the game industry, serialization/deserialization performance consumption has always been a factor that affects user experience and game performance.
-In one of our typical commercial games, over 20% of CPU time is spent on serialization and deserialization.
+In a typical commercial games, over 20% of CPU time is spent on serialization and deserialization.
 In the game domain, various game data needs to be transferred and modified between different servers, as well as between servers and clients.

 This is the original intention behind proposing this solution: to solve the performance problem of game data transfer.